Boybands Forever: The BBC Documentary Reveals The Dark Truth About The Golden Age Of Boybands

 Gruelling schedules, obsessive fans, and a merciless tabloid press: boyband fame is sold as a dream to young stars, but the reality is far from the fantasy.
-‘No one goes through that level of fame and comes out the other side completely sane or not mentally affected by it,’ notes Robbie Williams in a new must-see, three-part BBC documentary.
+‘No one goes through that level of fame and comes out the other side completely sane or not mentally affected by it,’ notes Robbie Williams in a must-see, three-part BBC documentary.

 Boybands Forever examines the golden age of ’90s and noughties pop groups, hearing from members of Westlife, Five, East 17, 911, Blue and Take That.
 The ‘Geppetto’ of boy bands, Simon Cowell, provides a running commentary – nodding to the life promised to young stars versus what the truth entails, he quips, ‘If you don’t want that, then be an accountant.’

-The documentary uncovers troubling details about the era, for which a collective period of reckoning is long overdue.
+If not already illustrated by Williams' public response, the documentary uncovers troubling details about the era, for which a collective period of reckoning is long overdue.
 It is particularly poignant following the tragic death of One Direction’s Liam Payne last month.
 More than 130,000 people have already signed a petition for ‘Liam’s Law’, which would necessitate regular mental health check-ups, adequate rest periods and the presence of mental health professionals on set during young artists’ careers.

 ‘The Liam Payne story hit me hard to be honest with you,’ Terry Coldwell from East 17 tells us.
 ‘You can have all the fame in the world, all the money in the world, but it can't help your problems.
 There should be some sort of aftercare put in place for people struggling.’